wdoyle42/hoddatasci/README.md

 [Github Intro and
 Resources](https://guides.github.com/activities/hello-world/)

-## Tuesday, August 27 Getting Data 1: Tools of the Trade
+## Tuesday, August 27 Getting Data: Tools of the Trade

 Subtopics: “verbs” of data wrangling, file types, working with git and GitHub.